Oue219/Oue219.github.io/index.md

 [![0](https://user-images.githubusercontent.com/67813393/89739352-f078b180-da4d-11ea-8fe5-18c7f8ef66af.jpg)](url)

 #### My name is Sam and I am a student at Lehigh University majoring in Finance.
 I have had experience in the real estate, fintech and healthcare industries.
 I am interested in all things healthcare related and will be working as a banking analyst covering medical devices, biopharmaceuticals and healthcare technology.
 I am currently taking COMM-165:Data Storytelling.
+Here is my data storytelling portfolio with all the different projects I worked on this semester!

 [LinkedIn](https://www.linkedin.com/in/sam-eljai-a0a15410b/)